Exploratory Projection to Latent Structure Models for use in Transcriptomic Analysis: Conclusions

-In this work we have developed a new analysis method and code library, as described in Section~\ref{sec:method} and~\ref{sec:impl}, for use in bioinformatic analysis.
-We have demonstrated the use of \ac{OPLS} models for transcriptomic analysis on three different \ac{mRNA} data sets, \ac{MS} (Section~\ref{sec:results:ms}), \ac{TCGA}-\ac{BRCA} (Section~\ref{sec:results:tcga-brca}) and \ac{T2D} (Section~\ref{sec:results:t2d}).
 Our models produce unbiased sensible descriptions of the endpoint endogen states where we can relate what we see in the data to known properties of the human patient samples that we studied, as discussed in Section~\ref{sec:discuss}.
+We can see that \ac{PLS}, through clever encoding and alignment produces sample attribute specific insights.
 We have shown how the alignment of the sample to feature scores translate into the ability to interpret feature weights in the context of the sample weights.
 As such the realization that the weights of the feature and sample descriptor matrices are aligned facilitates the use of the feature weights directly in traditional pathway analysis methods.
 This also means that a high weight in the direction of a predictor axis will equate to large, between-group, difference quantifications lying on that axis.
+In contrast to, e.g. DSeq2 we can compare more than two known covariates against each other in a many to many comparison.

 From this, several new and sensible interpretations of the data emerge.
 We can also confirm previously known properties of the samples.
 We find a gene cluster which follows the triple-negative breast cancer patients which have interesting suggestion targets for continued validation.